 Graduate Course Descriptions

-NOTE: The Graduate Course Rotation Schedule includes a list of courses scheduled to be offered during the terms shown.
+NOTE: The Course Rotation Schedule includes a list of courses scheduled to be offered during the terms shown.
 Additions or deletions to the schedule may be made in any semester to meet course demand, to introduce new courses, to adjust for faculty availability and/or budget constraints.
 While this document does not represent a guarantee, the School of Information will make every effort to provide the courses as scheduled.

 Master’s Course Descriptions